From Moral Issues that Divide Us

 When moral relativists maintain that values are human inventions, they may mean one of two things.
 First, they sometimes mean that individual people create their own morality, which is a position called individual relativism.
 That is, I, in my best moments, create my own world, envision my own preferences and invent my own values.
 A second approach, called cultural relativism, maintains that human societies, and not individual people, create morality.
 On this view, we are all products of our cultural surroundings, and it is naive to say that I or any other individual person can create a unique set of values.
 There are indeed some moral visionaries, such as Gandhi who fought for equality through peaceful protest.
 But even these crusaders did not appear in a vacuum, and were molded by social forces around them.

 Just as moral objectivism has its appealing features, so too does moral relativism.
 According to the relativist, it is frustrating to place our hopes in a moral realm that we cannot see, or leaders who claim to have special access to that hidden realm.
-Rather, we know exactly where to look for moral truth: we find in the tangible realm of human beings and the societies in which we live.
+Rather, we know exactly where to look for moral truth: we find it right here in the tangible realm of human beings and the societies in which we live.
 It makes no difference that these human-created values are always shifting, for, we just adapt to them like we do with changing musical tastes or clothing styles.
 It is thus better that morality be investigated by social scientists, not by metaphysical soothsayers.
-American anthropologist William Graham Sumner (1840-1910), a defender of cultural relativism, devoted his career to studying the values of indigenous societies throughout the world, and he argues that moral values are purely the inventions of society:
+American anthropologist Ruth Benedict (1887-1948), a defender of cultural relativism, devoted her career to studying the values of indigenous societies throughout the world, and she argues that moral values differ from one society to another and are simply cultural habits:

 While the battle between objectivism and relativism is often bitter, there is room for some middle ground.
 We might, for example, acknowledge that some moral values seem to be universal and unchanging, such as prohibitions against murder and stealing.
 At the same time, though, we might acknowledge that some other values seem to be relative to cultural preferences, such as permissive sexual practices, use of recreational drugs, euthanasia, capital punishment, and censorship.
 It is precisely with applied ethics issues such as these that the objectivism-relativism debate plays an important role in our moral dialogue.